Code a Responsive Website Using HTML5 and CSS for Beginners

 - By the end of this course you will be able to not only create a beautiful multiple page website but also explain what each line of HTML and CSS does

-- Students will need to download a free copy of Brackets for Macintosh OR Windows.
+- Students will need to download a free copy of VS Code free for Macintosh OR Windows.

 - Several internet browsers to test your work

 - Students will need an FTP client.
 I will demonstrate Cyberduck which is FREE for Macintosh and Windows.

 This course is the equivalent of a 3 semester-hour college course on Web Design, without all the nasty tests.
 This course will introduce you to the basics of HTML5 markup so you can create a website with forms, images, responsive navigation, etc. Because the course does not rely on a specific WYSIWYG code editor, you will also understand what each line of HTML markup and CSS does.
 This is essential so that later when you start using a WYSIWYG code editor and you need to make changes, you know what is going on under the hood.